-College of the Redwoods may be able to make exceptions to the requirement that you provide parental information on your Free Application for Federal Aid (FAFSA) only if you have documented unusual circumstances.
+College of the Redwoods may be able to make exceptions to the requirement that parental information be provided on the Free Application for Federal Aid (FAFSA) if there are documented unusual circumstances.
 Unusual circumstances are defined in federal regulations and include an abusive family environment or abandonment by parents.
-Note: your parents' unwillingness to pay for your education is not sufficient grounds for an exception to the dependency status rules.
+Note: parents' unwillingness to pay for their student's education is not sufficient grounds for an exception to the dependency status rules.
 A dependent student can request to be considered independent by submitting a Dependency Override Request form.
 The form is available from the financial aid website.
 Documentation required is listed on the Dependency Override Request form.